 Advanced biofuels are one of the tools that can help limit CO2 emissions in the transport sector, so much so that the European Union promotes their use by means of specific directives such as the RED II directive.
-Unlike traditional biofuels produced from crops that could otherwise be used for food, advanced biofuels process waste and crops that do not take land away from agriculture, such as straw, crude glycerine, shells, agricultural and forestry clippings and organic waste from separate collections.
+Unlike traditional biofuels produced from crops that could otherwise be used for food, advanced biofuels process waste and crops, such as straw, crude glycerine, shells, agricultural and forestry clippings and organic waste from separate collections, do not take land away from agriculture.
 Our EcofiningTM technology satisfies this requirement in that it can process various types of biomass and not just vegetable oils.
 Furthermore, unlike the conventional biodiesel production process, EcofiningTM also produces a high-quality biofuel that contains no oxygenated components and has a high cetane number, meaning improved performance.

 We developed EcofiningTM to allow us to obtain a high-quality biofuel regardless of the feedstock used.
-Conventional biodiesel - technically referred to as FAME (Fatty Acid Methyl Esters) - production plants use the transesterification process whereby incoming triglycerides are treated with methanol to obtain a product whose characteristics depend heavily on the type of raw material used.
+Conventional biodiesel - referred to as FAME (Fatty Acid Methyl Esters) - production plants use the transesterification process whereby incoming triglycerides are treated with methanol to obtain a product whose characteristics depend heavily on the type of raw material used.
 Two other major limitations of this system are the difficulty integrating it into existing refineries and the production of crude glycerine, which can only be enhanced following an expensive purification process.
-The EcofiningTM technology overcomes these obstacles by replacing transesterification with a different chemical process consisting of two subsequent stages - hydrogenation and isomerisation - the former involving treating the initial feedstock with hydrogen to eliminate oxygen and saturate the double bonds, the latter “restructuring” the resulting paraffins to improve their cold properties.
+The EcofiningTM technology overcomes these obstacles by replacing transesterification with a different chemical process consisting of two subsequent stages - hydrodeoxygenation and isomerisation - the former involving treating the initial feedstock with hydrogen to eliminate oxygen and saturate the double bonds, the latter “restructuring” the resulting paraffins to improve their cold properties.
 The end result is the hydrogenated biofuel HVO (Hydrotreated Vegetable Oil).